Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 - new business signups
 - expected death payouts

-These metrics will be continuously monitored over time, with the program being reviewed once every calendar year to ensure it is still achieving its main objectives.
+These metrics will be continuously monitored over time, with the program being reviewed every 5 years to assess whether it is still achieving these main objectives, and modify the program's features and/or pricing if necessary.

 ## Program Design
+PTCST Consulting developed a comprehensive health incentive program for SuperLife that incentivises participation by offering external benefits through a rewards scheme, and policy-related benefits through premium reductions.

 Ideas for program incentives that contribute to a decrease in expected mortality:
 Smoking Cessation Programs:
   - Tobacco Cessation Treatment